thoomi/mouselab/README.md

 # mouselab
-Simple angular mouselab survey with time tracking which connects to a Slim backend and stores the data in a mysql database.
+Simple angular mouselab survey with time tracking.
+It connects to a Slim backend and stores the data in a mysql database.

 ## Installation
 **Backend and Api:** Upload the files to a server and install the dependencies with